KhushiSharma0313/Chat_bot/README.md

 # Chat_bot
-It is a chat bot that learns from it's user and then implement it in the next response.
+It learns from the user and saves the response in its knowledge base Asks when doesn't know a response then implement that response next time when asked the same question Constantly saves questions and answers provided by user in its knowlege base json file